rajewsky-lab/openst/docs/experimental/capture_area_generation.md

 !!!
 Tip "Tips"

+    - Prepare mixes in excess. ~300 uL per lane is required for the S4 flow cell.
     - If bubbles occur, mark these with pen on the flow cell.
 Repeat reactions if many bubbles occur and ensure bubbles do not form at the same locations.
     - Use a P1000 pipette and pipette slowly to avoid the formation of bubbles.
     - For removing washes, pipette the liquid out and then blow through air using the P1000 to remove remaining liquid.